 On the east slopes of the Bransdale valley and surrounded by open moorland, High Lidmoor Farmhouse is a great place for climbing a huge hill, going on a really long bike ride or a spot of stargazing.
 Head to the nearby Yorkshire Coast for the chance to tick off lots more 50 things activities including barefoot walks and fossil hunting along the shore.
 Sleeps 5.

 Darfar is one of a pair of holiday cottages on the bank of the River Manifold in the Peak District National Park.
 The surrounding countryside is great for bug hunting and birdwatching and there’s a hard-surface cycle trail right on your doorstep.
 Visit Hinkley Wood in nearby Ilam Park to create wild art or build a den.

 Just a few hundred yards from Hadrian’s Wall, this remote cottage looks out over the Northumberland countryside.
 Follow Pennine Way to Housesteads Fort or visit nearby Staward Gorge to stargaze or find hidden geocaches.
 Sleeps 6 and dogs welcome.

-Find out about all of the 50 things to do before you're 11 ¾ activities with this handy list.
-From making a racket with a grass trumpet to crawling through the mud looking for animal tracks there's something for every young explorer.
+Find out about all of the '50 things to do before you're 11¾' activities with this handy list.
+From stargazing to crawling through mud looking for animal clues, we have something for every young explorer.